 The house has 7 bedrooms and 8 bathrooms.

-The grand staircase is impressive with its gleaming wood, hand-painted mural on the ceiling, and stained glass windows.
-It even has a window seat:
+The grand staircase is impressive with its gleaming wood, hand-painted mural on the ceiling, and stained-glass windows.

 The views from the house are pretty amazing, too: